ryxcommar/pandas_tab/README.md

 ## IPython / Jupyter Integration

-The startup script it auto-loads `pandas_tab` each time you load up a new IPython kernel (i.e. each time you fire up or restart your Jupyter Notebook).
+The startup script auto-loads `pandas_tab` each time you load up a new IPython kernel (i.e. each time you fire up or restart your Jupyter Notebook).

+You can run the startup script in your terminal with `pandas_tab init`.

 Without the startup script: